 The HR Consultants Win “Ladies First Award For Service Provider Of The Year”

-/EIN News/ -- Stratford Upon Avon, Warwickshire, July 20, 2023 (GLOBE NEWSWIRE) -- The HR Consultants, a UK-based company that delivers a range of outsourced HR support services to business owners and HR teams, is excited to announce it has won the “Ladies First Award for Service Provider of the Year.”
+Stratford Upon Avon, Warwickshire – The HR Consultants, a UK-based company that delivers a range of outsourced HR support services to business owners and HR teams, is excited to announce it has won the “Ladies First Award for Service Provider of the Year.”

 Ladies First is a Business Networking and Development Group that is dedicated to bringing women together, raising aspirations, breaking barriers, and strengthening communities both on an economic and social basis.
 The group’s Ladies First Awards celebrates the achievements of professional women in a range of different industries and categories.